tangy5/abdomenSeg2D/README.md

-# 2D state-of-the-art segmentation for Abdominal multi-organ segmentation.pytorch
+# 2D State-of-the-art method for Abdominal Multi-organ Segmentation.pytorch

 The purpose of this repository is to maintain a version of state-of-the-art segmentation method for general medical image segmentation tasks.